-[Note: Follow this link--Early BBQ&A--for an easier to read .pdf version of the interview.]
+[Note: This is a re-post of an interview originally posted in April 2010.
+Follow this link--Early BBQ&A--for an easier to read .pdf version of the interview.]

 Jim Early is a good old fashioned barbecue renaissance man.
 A native of Henderson, NC, Early graduated from Wake Forest University law school and practiced as an attorney for many years.
 His bio notes that, “In addition to being an avid and accomplished hunter, fisherman, and gourmet cook, he also rides and brokers Tennessee walking horses, breeds and trains English Setters and Pointers, flies with his friends in hot air balloons and WWII war birds, restores British cars and classic Chris Craft mahogany speed boats, paints, writes, plays in bands and loves to dance.”

 While the above hobbies and accomplishments are interesting in their own right, most relevant to this website is the fact that Early founded the North Carolina Barbecue Society (NCBS).
 In 2007, he left his law practice to focus solely on NCBS, which has a mission “to preserve North Carolina’s barbecue history and culture and to secure North Carolina’s rightful place as the Barbecue Capital of the World.”

 In addition to founding NCBS, Early authored The Best Tar Heel Barbecue: Manteo to Murphy, which remains the most comprehensive guidebook of NC barbecue joints (and retains a prime spot in my car’s glove box).
 He has also authored a cookbook, leads business retreats, and makes presentations on work-life balance and stress reduction.
 Recently we added to Early’s stress by asking him a book’s worth of questions, which he was kind enough to answer.